Who are the Governors?

 Claire Craddock

 I have been on the Governing Body since 2014, initially as a parent governor, and then as a community governor.
-I am a Senior Leader in another primary school in the city, and have 2 children; one at Secondary school and one in Year 6 at the Meadows.
-I love being a governor because it gives me an opportunity to help shape the strategic direction of the Meadows and work to enable all children to achieve and succeed.
+I am a Senior Leader in another primary school in the city, and have 2 children at Secondary school.
+I love being a governor because it gives me an opportunity to help shape the strategic direction of The Meadows and work to enable all children to achieve and succeed.

 -